FengyiQuan/task-tracker/README.md

 - Reminders: Add the ability to set reminders for tasks.
 - Mobile responsiveness: Improve the design for mobile devices.
 - Collaboration: Add the ability to share task lists with other users.

+## Done

+- Create a customized Docker container from the current version of Python that deploys a simple python script.
+- Push image to DockerHub, or Cloud based Container Registery (ECR)
+- Project should deploy automatically to Kubernetes cluster
+- Deployment should be to some form of Kubernetes service (can be hosted like Google Cloud Run or Amazon EKS, etc)